kedro-org/kedro/docs/source/02_get_started/01_prerequisites.md

 ## Virtual environments

 The main purpose of Python virtual environments is to create an isolated environment for a Python project to have its own dependencies, regardless of other projects.
+We recommend that you create a new virtual environment for *each* new Kedro project you create.

 > [Read more about Python Virtual Environments](https://realpython.com/python-virtual-environments-a-primer/).